Microsoft Exchange Backup Guide

 For the purposes of this guide, we will discuss how to back up and recover Exchange mailbox servers.

-There are four types of backup that are natively supported by MS Exchange:
+There are four types of Exchange backup that are supported natively:

 - Incremental backup of the transaction log only.
 This backs up changes in the logs since the last full or incremental backup and then clears the logs for that period.